2015 Singaporean general election: Results

-After polls closed at 8pm, vote counting began.
-Results were announced by Ng Wai Choong, chief executive director of the Energy Market Authority, who served as the Returning Officer for the election.
-The first result was declared at 11.31pm on 11 September where PAP candidate Lam Pin Min won the Sengkang West SMC with a majority of 17,564.
-The last result was declared at 3.10am on 12 September where Workers' Party team contesting Aljunied GRC, led by party's secretary-general Low Thia Khiang, won the constituency by a narrow margin of 1.9%, or a majority of 2,612, following a recount.
+Vote counting commenced after voting closed at 8pm.
+The results were announced by returning officer Ng Wai Choong, chief executive director of the Energy Market Authority.
+At 11.31pm (SGT), Sengkang West SMC, which re-elected PAP incumbent Lam Pin Min, was the first constituency to be called.
+All results were called by 3.10am, with the WP team in Aljunied GRC being re-elected within a 2% margin following an election recount.

 Contrary to expectations of a tougher contest as there are no walkovers this election, PAP had one of its best results since 2001, increasing their vote share by a tenth to 69.86%.
 Many of the constituencies had swings towards the PAP, with the biggest swing being the Bishan–Toa Payoh GRC, with 16.66% followed by Potong Pasir SMC with 16.05%.
 The best-performing constituency for the PAP in the election was Jurong GRC, where it received 79.28% of the vote; it was also the first election where a GRC was the best-performing constituency as the top scorers in past elections were all SMCs.
 The WP had their vote shares greatly reduced, and while they are able to retain Aljunied GRC and Hougang SMC, they lost Punggol East SMC after gaining it in a 2013-by-election.

 A poll held by the Institute of Policy Studies among 2,000 voters found that 79 percent believed "The whole election system is fair to all political parties,” up from 61 percent in 2011.

 Voter turnout for the election was 93.7%, with 2,307,746 votes cast.
 Three candidates, Cheo Chai Chen from the NSP, and independent candidates Han Hui Hui and Samir Salim Neji, had their $14,500 election deposits forfeited.
 Samir's vote share of 0.60% of the vote, or 150 votes, set a record for the worst result in any general election (not counting SDA's Desmond Lim's 0.57% share in a 2013 by-election), surpassing the previous record in 1984 of Teo Kim Hoe's 0.81%.
 However, his record would later be broken in the 2025 general election, when the NSP team for Tampines GRC won 0.18%.